-30.1 Definition of maximum demand
+19.1 Definition of maximum demand

-Maximum demand refers to electrical demand measured in kiloVoltAmps (kVA) or kiloWatts (kW) depending on the tariff.
+Maximum demand refers to electrical demand measured in kVA or kW depending on the tariff.
 It is calculated as the energy consumption recorded over the demand integration period in hours.
 TasNetworks' demand integration period is either 15 minutes or 30 minutes depending on the tariff.
 The measure of demand and the demand integration period for the tariff including a demand based component is detailed in Table 36.